 Yes.
 Your lawyers and the Canadian banks are going to require your physical presence in order to sign the mortgage documents.
 This process takes place in three stages when you are a non-resident.

 The second stage is identifying the property.
-Usually, there are a few things to consider before selecting a property, like your investment goals, preferred neighborhood, family, etc. It takes about a week to finally find your ideal property.
+Usually, there are a few things to consider before selecting a property, like your investment goals, preferred neighbourhood, family, etc. It takes about a week to find your ideal property.

-The last part is scheduling a meeting with an accountant (for tax purposes and other reasons), a real estate lawyer (to facilitate the transaction), and a property management company (management of your property, whether residential or commercial, investment consulting, etc.).
+The last part is scheduling a meeting with an accountant (for tax purposes), a real estate lawyer (to facilitate the transaction), and a Toronto property management company (to help with the rental and management of your property, whether residential or commercial).

-In Canada, one or more people and/or corporate entities can own real estate property.
-That means property ownership can take multiple forms in terms of organization and structure.
+In Canada, one or more people and/or corporate entities can own real estate.
+That means property owners can take multiple forms in terms of organization and structure.

-One of the deciding factors as to what arrangement is suitable for the involved parties is the tax implications and liability ramifications expected of each partner.
+Among the deciding factors as to what arrangement is suitable for the involved parties are the tax implications and liability ramifications expected of each partner.

-Investing In Toronto’s Real Estate: How Does One Make Profit?
+Investing In Toronto Real Estate: How Does One Make A Profit?